National Prime Rib Day

 National Prime Rib Day was established with the simple idea of showing appreciation for this exquisite cut of meat.
 The day is best celebrated with great enthusiasm, with family and friends gathering to enjoy the occasion.
 Many restaurants may also provide special menus in celebration.
 Prime rib, also known as ‘standing rib roast’ is located between the eighth and twelfth rib, on the upper back of the cattle.

 Prime rib is best cooked on a low, slow heat, with the meat standing on the bones, so that it does not touch the roasting pan, thus ensuring its succulence.
 The top of the rib bones can be removed to make carving easier.
-Also popular on the barbecue, this delicacy is great when served with fully loaded baked potatoes or fries, mushrooms, creamed spinach, onion gravy, and don’t forget to include some delicious bread rolls along with the meal.
+Also popular on the barbecue, this delicacy is great when served with fully loaded baked potatoes or fries, mushrooms, creamed spinach and flavored gravy.
+And don’t forget to include some delicious bread rolls along with the meal.

 One of the reasons prime rib is a bit on the pricey side is because the cut is a treasured one.
 In addition, the preparation of the meat is slow-cooked.
 Some restaurants employ slow roasting ovens where they cook their prime rib for at least 18 hours.
 Afterwards, the steaks are cut and then flame-grilled in order to seal in the tasty flavor.
 Yum!